 I think of them as a flock of Doom-Porn Ravens.

 I’ve chosen Ravens as the representative bird species here for more than one reason.
 They are highly intelligent, communicate detailed information to one another, and work together in most unusual ways.
 They also steal things, are carrion-feeders and represent the underworld in many ancient cultures.
-And a flock of Ravens is called a “conspiracy”, most appropriate I think.
+And a flock of Ravens is called a “conspiracy”, most appropriate here.

 So, sooner or later one or more of these prophetic utterances will, more or less, come true.
 But these things are not all an overt plan of the Illuminati, so let’s not allow our “conspiracy” to take flight.
 They are much more insidious than that.
-They are the the mark of the world, the flesh, and the devil.
+They are the mark of the world, the flesh, and the devil.
 Of all things fallen and despoiled.
-These things have been marked out in the heavens, and brought to life in this lower realm by the Prince of the Power of the Air.
+They have been marked out in the heavens, and brought to life in this lower realm by the Prince of the Power of the Air.

 So we must beware.
 Doom-porn ravens fly among us, twisting the truth, stealing the seed.
 And we are left craving the best thing we ever lost.

 Just a general observation, but I think our appetite for doom-porn is closely tied to our love of gossip.
 It is what we want to hear.
 But it is more than that.
 The story-lines that are offered are plausible, and in most cases largely factual.
 But “Doom-porners” make a living by crying wolf.
 They take delight in raising levels of fear, and then bask in the raucous calls of their peers.
 Scripture warns us to take care with the voices we listen to, as they can drown out the truth, confuse and overtake us, neutralize us in the process.
 Or worse.

 1 The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.
 2 Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron.